celestiaorg/docs/how-to-guides/celestia-app-security.md

 - REST API (1317): Opened for API access.

-- Blocked IPs: Dynamic IP blocking is applied using blacklists like DShield and
+- Blocked IPs: Dynamic IP blocking is applied using blacklists like Firehole Level4 and

 - Emerging Threats.